|Click here for my post on CSAs|

 #9 – Make Your Own Cosmetics

-I’ve been making my own lotion, shampoo, conditioner, deodorant, hair cream, and body scrub for a while now and love how I don’t have to worry about chemicals, high prices and excessive packaging anymore.
-I’ve also reused old containers in which to keep them, so I really reduced trash output!
+I've been making my own lotion, shampoo, conditioner, deodorant, hair cream, and body scrub for a while now, and I love how I don't have to worry about chemicals, high prices, and excessive packaging anymore.
+I've also reused old containers to keep them, so I really reduced trash output!

 #10 – Eliminate Dryer Sheets and Make Your Own Wool Dryer Balls

 Dryer sheets are thrown away after each use – such a waste!
-Plus they are full of harmful chemicals that haven’t been throughly researched.
+Plus, they are full of harmful chemicals that haven't been thoroughly researched.
 For peace of mind, to save some cash, and for the environment, make your own from wool roving or yarn.
 These last for years and will save you trips to the store!

 #11 – Use a Mop with Washable Pads

 I will never go back to having a Swiffer now that I've got my Haan Steam Mop.
 This puppy is a powerful floor cleaner, cleaning hardwoods, laminate, tile, and even carpet with just water and a reusable microfiber pad.
 No chemicals on the floor to wonder about either!
 Plus, it heats up to the boiling point, so it really kills germs.
 There is absolutely no waste once you get this mop!